 The university is right in the middle of districts "Bilk" and "Wersten" where you can easily find several hotels.
 However, you can also search for hotels in the more beautiful (but also more expensive) city center.
 The historical city center "Altstadt" as well as the streets close to the river Rhein between "Medienhafen" and "Altstadt" are striking highlights.

-The lecture hall features a beamer (HDMI) with a computer.
-If your slides are in PDF format, please send us your slides by September 13, so we can copy them on the presentation computer to reduce gap time between presentations as well as technical issues.
-If you need Powerpoint or other special programs, please bring your own computer.
+The lecture hall features a beamer (HDMI) with a computer (Linux).
+If your slides are in PDF format, please send us your slides the day before your presentation, so we can copy them on the presentation computer.
+You can also bring a USB drive and copy the slides on the computer right before the presentation block.
+We hope to reduce gap time between presentations as well as technical issues by this procedure.
+However, if you need Powerpoint or other special programs, please bring your own computer.
 Note that we experienced issues with some combinations of Apple devices and adapters in the lecture hall.
 If you want to test your configuration before the talk, please contact us.